crystalsolenoid/QK-at-RC/src/projects/flickers-fearsome-fragrances/index.md

 started: 2020-12-26T12:00:00-08:00
 ended: 2021-01-03T12:00:00-08:00
 status: Finished
+summary: Help customers in a spooky candle store in this Bitsy game.
 ---

 Flicker is a little spark working in their bustling shop that caters to some... curious customers.
 Help Flicker find everyone's favorite spooky scented candles during the midnight rush!